 Erica W. Jamieson, 54, co-founder & Editor-at-Large, is a late-blooming fitness enthusiast who conjured up the notion for Fiftiness.com during a long walk after a meeting with a career coach.
 Finding that feeling fit and healthy helped her say yes to more daily adventures and made her realize that being fit in her fifties was more a way to look at life than it was hours spent in a gym.
 Erica is a writer and retired lawyer exuberantly surprised to find herself starting a business after the age of fifty, and feels that perhaps every choice she’s made so far has been leading to this one moment.
 With both her kids at college this year, she is looking forward to the partly empty nest that is raising adults today.
 Her goal in creating Fiftiness is to bring women together for status-quo-busting conversation, and to create adventures, whether in living, loving or working!

-Michelle Cox, counting down to 50, Managing Editor and Social Media/Communications Director, is a wife, mother and professional freelance writer/communications specialist.
+Michelle Cox, 50, is a wife, mother and professional freelance writer/communications specialist.
 She’s a regular contributor to stlouismag.com, parent.co and New You Inside & Out Magazine and is a word slinger for a handful of corporate clients, as well.
 A former crime and courts newspaper reporter, she knows truth is stranger than fiction, but she still enjoys crafting short stories, and in 2016 was named a finalist in the Atlantis Short Story Contest.
-Now she is working on her first novel.
-She also writes about writing on her website, michellecoxwriter.com, where she encourages other midlifers (not young, never “old”) to pick up a pen or keyboard.
-Michelle lives in St. Louis, MO with her husband and their three children (ages 21, 18 and 8).
+Michelle helped launch Fiftiness on social media and is off writing her first novel.
+Fearless on the page!

-Jill Stern, 52, co-founder & Director of Development & Marketing, built a private label costume jewelry company.
+Jill Stern, 52, co-founder, built a private label costume jewelry company.
 When the kiddies came along, took a partial work hiatus.
 During that period she successfully brought to market quirky products like the flat vase, pot brownie mix and instant dry manicures.
-Now as a newbie empty nester, she’s eager to find her inner businesswoman once again.
+Now as a newbie empty nester, she’s fearless looking to find her inner businesswoman once again.

 Contact us at